Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

   - /hydra-eco-gsoc19
 ---

 Hello reader, I'm Gustavo Morais and this post aims to summarize my journey throughout Google Summer of Code 19'.
-It has been three months of intensive learning and a remarkable experience as a developer which was divided in three coding phases.
+It has been three months of intensive learning and a remarkable experience as a developer which was divided into three coding phases.
 I'll divide each phase citing its goal, small description and core PR links attached to each.
-In the end I'll add some diverse auxiliary merged PRs.
+In the end, I'll add some diverse auxiliary merged contributions.

 [Our community](https://github.com/HTTP-APIs) has different tools including a working server that can be built from a Hydra Doc, a.k.a[^2] [hydrus](https://github.com/HTTP-APIs/hydrus).
 And also, we have a [^1]Python Agent to work with that server, [a.k.a Hydra Agent](https://github.com/HTTP-APIs/hydra-python-agent).
 I and my GSoC college Vishal Desai had a series of improvements to make, in which Vishal was leading hydrus' changes and I was responsible for the Agent side.